Plus

 La Lecture was sold for £ 25.2M from a lower estimate of £ 12M on February 8, 2011 by Sotheby's, lot 8.

-On May 7 in New York, Sotheby's sells an enigmatic painting by Picasso, estimated $ 14M, lot 24 in the catalog.
+On May 7, 2014, Sotheby's sold for $ 31.5M from a lower estimate of $ 14M an enigmatic painting by Picasso, lot 24.
 Titled Le Sauvetage, this oil on canvas 97 x 130 cm made in November 1932 is the ultimate piece in a small series that Picasso explained.
 But must we ever believe what artists say, especially when they have the wit and humor of Pablo ?

 Pablo is madly in love with Marie-Thérèse but could not spend the summer vacation with her.
 The reckless young woman was seriously ill after a swim in a polluted river.
 The announced inspiration for Le Sauvetage is a mixing between this tragedy and the happy days of an erotic summer in Dinard a few years earlier.